-US military announces rescue effort after fueling aircraft crashes in Iraq
+US military announces rescue effort after fuelling aircraft crashes in Iraq

 No deaths have been reported so far, but the military said the crash involved two aircraft, one of which landed safely.